saarcarmi/GetData/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-These are the available columns.
-The number indicates the column ordinal number and is followed by the column name.
+Below is the list of available columns.
+The number indicates the column ordinal number in the dataset and is followed by the column name.
 All columns are of class numeric.